slothsoft/charts/README.md

 | [0.1.0](https://github.com/slothsoft/charts/milestone/1?closed=1) | first draft of the API |

 ##  Features

 If something is missing, request it via [a new issue](https://github.com/slothsoft/charts/issues/new).

+To see examples of the charts in action, [check the wiki page](https://github.com/slothsoft/charts/wiki/Chart-Examples).
+This page contains an image for each chart and GUI framework.

+For the features of the GUI controls see [this wiki page](https://github.com/slothsoft/charts/wiki/GUI-Controls).

 ### Chart